Hoonjichoi1/Preparation-Clock/README.md

 ## A departure-time-based preparation planner

 Preparation Clock is a desktop application that helps users plan how long it will take to get ready before leaving home.
-Users select preparation tasks, enter a desired departure time, and preparation pace.
-Based on these choices, the application calculates the total time and determines when the user should start preparing.
+Users select preparation tasks, enter a desired departure time, and choose a preparation pace.
+Based on these inputs, the application calculates the total preparation time and determines when the user should start getting ready.

-I tend to hate being late, and always calculate in memo app that what takes should be finished before leaving home tomorrow, how long it will take, and when I have to wake up to be done all in time.
-This project is of interest to me because I often underestimate preparation time and want a more realistic way to plan before going out.
+I dislike being late and often calculate preparation schedules manually in a memo app—estimating which tasks must be completed before leaving, how long they will take, and when I need to wake up to finish everything on time.
+This project was inspired by that habit and aims to provide a more structured and realistic way to plan preparation time.

-This application is intended for people who frequently underestimate how long it takes to get ready, such as students, office workers, or anyone.
-It is especially useful for users who want a realistic and stress-free way to plan their preparation time before leaving home.
+This application is intended for people who frequently underestimate how long it takes to get ready, such as students, office workers, or anyone with regular morning or pre-departure routines.
+It is especially useful for users who want a practical and stress-free way to plan their preparation time before leaving home.

 ## User Stories